csath/react-native-config-reader/README.md

       compile project(':react-native-config-reader')
   	```

-#### Android and Multiple environments
+##### Android advanced configurations with Multiple environments

-If your app uses an `applicationIdSuffix` or a different `applicationId` depending on the on build variants you must append the following line inside the `buildTypes` block in your `android/app/build.gradle` file
+If your app uses an `applicationIdSuffix` or a different `applicationId` depending on the build variants, you must append the following line inside the `buildTypes` block in your `android/app/build.gradle` file and specify your new package name.

 ```
-  resValue "string", "rn_config_reader_custom_package", "com.yourpackage"
+  resValue "string", "rn_config_reader_custom_package", "com.yourNewPackage"
 ```

 Example